Choosing the Right System

 If you’d like assistance with trench and grate hydraulics to help select the correct size drain for your application, please contact us here.

-A channel’s hydraulic capacity is calculated by the amount of water the channel is able to collect and drain in a given time period.
+A channel’s hydraulic capacity is calculated by the amount of liquid the channel is able to collect and drain in a given time period.
 This determines the size of channel required.

 One way to alter a channels capacity is by changing its physical cross sectional size (width x depth).
 The other is by changing its hydraulic run length.
 This is defined as the distance water needs to travel before being discharged through an outlet.
 Changing this can dramatically alter a channel’s run capacity.
 With all other factors equal, the shorter a hydraulic run length, the higher a channels capacity to drain.